voyd-lang/voyd/syntaxes/smalltalk-like.md

 3 + 4

 "Keyword message"
-'This is a sentence' sliceFrom: 3 to: 4
+'This is a sentence' sliceFrom: 3, to: 4

 "The following expression:"
-5 double + 6 triple between: 5 and: 300
+5 double + 6 triple between: 5, and: 300
 "Evals to:"
-10 + 18 betweeen: 5 and: 300
+10 + 18 betweeen: 5, and: 300
 "Then:"
-28 between: 5 and: 300
+28 between: 5, and: 300
 "Finally:"
 true
 ```

 In dream expressions and statements are usually terminated by a newline.
 However, if the next line
-is indented an additional level and is a message send, the message is sent to the result of
+is indented an additional level and begins with a message send, the message is sent to the result of
 the previous expression.
 This enables elegant use of functional patterns.

 For example: